jasmineroberts/JasmineRoberts/README.md

 ## Hello! ✷✷

-#### I'm an engineering currently developing tools and libraries in my spare time.
+#### I'm an engineer currently developing tools and libraries in my spare time.

 #### You can keep tabs on my open-source projects here on GitHub.
 You can also find me at: